thanos/zynfer/README.md

-Yes.
-I’d make the README ambitious but very explicit that Zynfer is currently a staged engineering project, so we don’t advertise features or performance before they exist.
+ but very explicit that Zynfer is currently a staged engineering project, so we don’t advertise features # Zynfer

-Zynfer

-From-scratch LLM inference in Zig, specialized for AMD RDNA 4 GPUs.
+## From-scratch LLM inference in Zig, specialized for AMD RDNA 4 GPUs.

 Zynfer is an experimental LLM inference engine written primarily in Zig and built specifically to explore high-performance inference on modern AMD GPUs.